davijeb/jez_davies_coding_test/README.md

 Note: There is a test file named input.csv that is used by both solutions.
 The test file is a csv with two columns: EXPRESSION, EXPECTED_RESULT (integer)

-###Python
+##Python
 ```
 1. Start with arithmetic.ipyng.
-This notebook walks through my approach to the problem and has the actual code in-line.
+This notebook walks through my
+   approach to the problem and has the actual code in-line.

-2. Next, the file algo.py is simply the same code described in the notebook in a python file ready for testing.
+2. Next, the file algo.py is simply the same code described in
+   the notebook in a python file ready for testing.

-3. The last notebook arithmetic-tests.ipynb imports the above algo library and executes a series of unit and integration tests.
+3. The last notebook arithmetic-tests.ipynb imports the above
+   algo library and executes a series of unit and integration tests.
 ```

-###Java
+##Java
 ```
 1. Run Algo.java to see a worked example.

-For the Java solution I have written a basic test class (AlgoTest) which is included in the Algo class.
-The reason is that for simplicity I have no dependencies on external libraries, like JUnit, to run the tests.
-The tests are not as extensive as the Python solution but in the real-world I would have included an actual test-library and would have mirrored the Python tests.
+For the Java solution I have written a basic test class (AlgoTest)
+which is included in the Algo class.
+The reason is that for s
+implicity I have no dependencies on external libraries, like
+JUnit, to run the tests.
+The tests are not as extensive as the
+Python solution but in the real-world I would have included an
+actual test-library and would have mirrored the Python tests.
 ```
 ## Technologies
 ```